antomicblitz/cyanobacteria-protein-compatibility-prediction-tool/README.md

 - Length: Number of amino acids
 - Cys Density: Cysteines per 100 amino acids
 - Screening Result: "Passed" for all entries in this file
-- Confidence: High or Low
+- Confidence: High or Medium
-- Pass Reason: Detailed explanation of why the protein passed, including compatible PTMs found and high cysteine density if applicable
+- Pass Reason: Detailed explanation of why the protein passed, including compatible PTMs found, high cysteine density, or lack of PTM annotations

 ### excluded_proteins.csv